DocWatch/FbDocWatch/doc/messenger-platform/messenger-extension/README.md

     ...

-You may also use Webviews from the [Persistent Menu](/docs/messenger- platform/thread-settings/persistent-menu).
+You may also use Webviews from the [ Persistent Menu ](/docs/messenger- platform/thread-settings/persistent-menu) .